 As this example illustrates, it is now straightforward to merge a number of gene expression studies by applying different existing methods.
 A number of simple visualization tools are provided for a first inspection of the merged dataset(s).
-In a similar way the quantitative measures can be applied as well.

-6 Session Info
+5 Session Info